CanadaBry/ValheimDocker/README.md

 Be sure to create the directories on your host machine before mounting them with Docker or this will result in a *Disk Write Failure* from steamcmd.

-*If you already ran the docker before creating the directories run `sudo chown $(id -u) scripts/ data/` to take ownership of the folders.
+*If you already ran the docker before creating the directories run `sudo chown -R $(id -u) data/` to take ownership of the folders.
 Restart the container and it should work now.*

 ## Example